 The Founders’ Bursary is awarded to an athlete who is pursuing post-secondary education and exemplifies the Club’s guiding principles.
 In addition to being an exemplary teammate and student, the selection committee seeks applications from athletes who are active volunteers in their community while being exceptional ambassadors to both the sport of volleyball and the Club.

 2020 Lauryn Langley

 2021 Sarah Hewer

 All grade 12 graduating athletes may apply for the Koot-Stone Founders’ Bursary.
-While only one recipient will be chosen for the Gold Bursary, other smallers bursaries may be awarded based on available funding.
-A selection committee will review all applications and announce the recipient at the Club’s year-end banquet.
-Criteria for the bursary includes:
+While only one recipient will be chosen for the Gold Bursary ($500), additional smaller bursaries may be awarded based on available funding.
+A selection committee will review all applications and announce the recipient at the Club’s year-end banquet in May.
+Eligible athletes:

-- Recognized by their peers as a positive and supportive teammate
+- Are recognized by their peers and coaches as a positive and supportive teammate

-- Is a member, in good-standing, with the Club at the time of their application and receiving their award
+- Will be a member, in good standing, with the Club at the time of their application and receipt of their award

 - Names and teams are removed from applications before being forwarded to the committee.